23/9/2025

 - Profile C: Characterized by alveolar consolidations.
 This profile is often associated with pneumonia.

-- A/B profile: Characterized by a combination of A and B lines.
-This profile is often associated with heart failure.
+- A/B pattern: Characterized by a combination of A and B lines.
+This pattern is often associated with pneumothorax on the B side.

 - PLAPS profile: Characterized by alveolar and pleural abnormalities.
 This profile is often associated with pneumonia or pleural effusion.